CEMEX Tax Strategy

 Cemex worldwide group is a global building materials provider with a presence in more than 50 countries.
 Cemex started as a local cement producer in Mexico in 1906 and the headquarters remain there today.
 The worldwide group is listed on New York stock exchange.

 In the UK the principal Cemex trading company is Cemex UK Operations Ltd. Its core operations are the extraction, processing and distribution of building materials (cement, concrete and aggregates) across the UK.
-The nature of our trade means that in operational respects it only carries out local transactions rather than cross border.
+The nature of our trade means that, in operational respects, materially all of our transactions are local rather than cross border.

 Following changes in the law requiring companies such as ours to set out their tax strategy, Cemex welcomes the opportunity to explain our approach to tax management.